xuanngo/FilesHub/FilesHub/README.txt

   Eclipse
   --------
-  -In Eclipse, you have to set the followings:
+  * In Eclipse, you have to set the followings:
-  	- In "Run Configurations->Arguments->VM arguments": -DFilesHub.home=<your path>\FilesHub\FilesHub\test\
+  	* In "Run Configurations->Arguments->VM arguments":
+  	   * -DFilesHub.home=/your-path-of/FilesHub/FilesHub/test/
+  	   * -Dlogback.configurationFile=/your-path-of/FilesHub/FilesHub/test/logback.xml
-  	- Add all application parameters in "Run Configurations->Arguments->Program arguments" -In Eclipse, install TestNG.
+  	- Add all application parameters in "Run Configurations->Arguments->Program arguments"
+  * In Eclipse, install TestNG.
-      *In Preference, set 'Output directory' to '/test/test-output'.
+      * In Preference, set 'Output directory' to '/test/test-output'.

-  -Follow semantic versioning described at http://semver.org/ -Add new library:
+  * Follow semantic versioning described at http://semver.org/
+  * Add new library:
-      --In build.xml, add JAR filename to '<attribute name="Rsrc-Class-Path" .../>'.
+      * In build.xml, add JAR filename to '<attribute name="Rsrc-Class-Path" .../>'.

 TODO
 ============